 Another positive effect of longer content means that it is more engaging.
 Longer content also has a greater chance to attract backlinks.
 Backlinks are another incredibly important factor for achieving higher rankings in search engine results pages.

 Start your content with the main keyword you want to target.
-Preferably, your main keyword should appear in the first 100 words of article.
+Preferably, your main keyword should appear in the first 100 words of the article.
 Include your main keyword from time to time throughout your writing but be careful not to overuse it.
 You should also add your keyword to the H1 and H2 headings of your page, while also adding long-tail keywords to your H3 subheadings.

 Don’t forget to check that keywords appear normally in your content – they shouldn’t look weird to readers.
 If your focus starts to drift away from the reader, remember what is the use of SEO in website development: your content is for humans, user experience comes first.